Bobbyperson/InfectionRework/README.md

 # InfectionRework

-putting all this just in case it goes public lol
+You can play this gamemode right now without installing it by joining the awesome infection server on northstar.
+Online 24/7
 ## About

 This is an overhaul of the Infection gamemode for Northstar.
 To put it lightly, the default infection gamemode is an unplayable mess.
 Infected can never win, there's no room for counter play, and it is overall very boring.
 This is mostly because survivors with grapple can get to unreachable positions, as the infected are equipped with only infinite stim and mgls.
 Additionally, survivors are encouraged to equip grapple and go to unreachable positions, because its not possible to not get killed by an infected player, as they have permanant stim and increased air acceleration.

-A majority of the heavy lifting for this mod has been done by x3Karma.
+A majority of the heavy lifting for this mod has been done by @x3Karma.

 ## Changes